intel/intel-extension-for-transformers/docs/reproduce/neural_chat_v3-3_workflow.md

 bash run_autoround.sh
 ```

-After running the example scripts, the quantized neural-chat-v3-3 model will be saved in output directory with name `neural-chat-v3-3-autoround_GPTQ`.
+After running the example scripts, the quantized neural-chat-v3-3 model will be saved in `output` directory with the name `neural-chat-v3-3-autoround_GPTQ`.

 ## 2. Inference